 3. Why do people sigh unconsciously?

-It can happen due to emotional overload or when the body needs to regulate breathing.
+It can happen due to emotional overload, habit, or when the body needs to regulate breathing after a long period of strain.

 4. Can sighing be a social cue?

 Yes.
-People may sigh to signal boredom, disappointment, or need for attention.
+People may sigh to signal boredom, disappointment, hesitation, or a need for attention—sometimes before speaking.

 5. Is sighing common in literature?

 Very.
-Writers use it to depict characters’ emotional states without dialogue.
+Writers use sighs to depict characters’ emotional states quickly, showing mood and inner conflict without adding dialogue.